Increased incentives help income-qualified households add solar and battery storage

 Get proposals from Energy Trust solar trade ally contractors eligible to provide Solar Within Reach incentives

-To qualify for this increased income qualified incentive, your system must be installed by an approved solar trade ally eligible to offer the Solar Within Reach incentive.
+To qualify for this income-qualified, increased incentive, your system must be installed by an approved solar trade ally eligible to offer the Solar Within Reach incentive.
 Submit your information and Energy Trust can connect you with qualified trade ally contractors in your area.

-After you choose a contractor, they will ask you to sign an incentive application and Income Verification form to confirm your eligibility.
+After you choose a contractor, they will ask you to sign an incentive application and income verification form to confirm your eligibility.

 Your system is installed and verified

 Energy Trust helps protect your investment by reviewing the plans for your system before construction.
 Once it’s complete, we also verify that it met our rigorous technical standards.
 In many cases, we will stop by in person to verify your system was installed properly.